treeverse/lakeFS/docs/reference/retention.md

 ## Action

-These 2 action types are supported:
+These action types are supported:
-- `expiration`: The "current" (currently visible) object with that prefix will expire after the given length of time, whether committed or not.
+- `expiration`: All currently _committed_ objects (whether latest or not) with that prefix will expire after the given length of time.
+- `uncommitted_expiration`: Any _uncommitted_ objects with that prefix
+  will expire after the given length of time.
 - `noncurrent_expiration`: Any "previous" (_not_ currently visible)
-  objects that would previously have been visible will expire after the given length of time.
+  objects will expire after the given length of time.

 Each action takes a time specification.
 These two time specification types are supported: